bis12/bis12.github.io/content/fun-with-imessage.md

 A friend of mine in a group chat was wondering how long people would go between talking or who talked the most often.
 I became curious and after some quick [stackoverflowing](http://apple.stackexchange.com/a/80025) I found that you already have all of the data you need locally if you use Messages on <span class="nowrap">OS X</span>.
 As of today on <span class="nowrap">El Capitan</span>, you can easily hop into the database with <span class="code">sqlite3 ~/Library/Messages/chat.db</span>.

 <div class="note">
-Note: This only goes back as far as you used Messages on OS X. To get all of your messages from your phone, back it up to your computer and find the sqlite database in <span class="code">~/Library/Application\ Support/MobileSync/Backup/</span> <a href="http://www.wired.com/2013/11/backup-sms-iphone/">(Thanks, Wired!)</a>.
+<span>Note:</span> This only goes back as far as you used Messages on OS X. To get all of your messages from your phone, back it up to your computer and find the sqlite database in <span class="code">~/Library/Application\ Support/MobileSync/Backup/</span> <a href="http://www.wired.com/2013/11/backup-sms-iphone/">(Thanks, Wired!)</a>.
 You'll find that there are just a mess of files with no names to help you; picking a string from your OS X copy of the Messages db and grepping for it in the backup seems to work.
 </div>

 The only tables I ended up caring about to answer this question were <span class="code">message</span> and <span class="code">handle</span>.
 I'll talk a bit more about how to generate this in a moment, but for now, we can look at [Figure 1](#imessage-fig1) and see what the final product is.